RonSheely/pyo/docs/_sources/api/alphabetical.rst.txt

 - :py:class:`Tan` :     Performs a tangent function on audio signal.
 - :py:class:`Tanh` :     Performs a hyperbolic tangent function on audio signal.
 - :py:class:`Thresh` :     Informs when a signal crosses a threshold.
-- :py:class:`Timer` :     Reports elapsed time between two trigs.
+- :py:class:`Timer` :     Reports elapsed time between two triggers.
 - :py:class:`Tone` :     A first-order recursive low-pass filter with variable frequency response.
 - :py:class:`Touchin` :     Get the current value of an after-touch Midi controller.
 - :py:class:`TrackHold` :     Performs a track-and-hold operation on its input.